0foo/study_notes/rhcsa-summary/master.md

 * run `mandb &`

+### things to make permanant
+* firewall-cmd --permanant
+* setsebool -P

 ### To remember
-* CONFIG FILE
+* use `pgrep -f` instead of plain `pgrep` for searching patterns, plain pgrep just searches the command name!

-  * after change a config file, do one of these:
+* anytime change a config file restart that daemon
-  * `RESTART SERVICE`
+  * can search systemctl list-units | grep <service name>
+  * can try to vefify it's working by looking at `journalctl -u <service>`

+* if change any unit files or fstab
   * `systemctl daemon-reload`
-  * reboot

-* DNF REPO
+* always test fstab changes with `mount -a`

+* after editing or adding a nmcli connection
+  * if autoconnect is not equal to yes have to down/up the interface
+    * nmcli con down enp0s8
+    * nmcli con up enp0s8

 * Always run `dnf update` after changing dnf repo files!!

-* NMCLI:
-  * After changing a network connection with nmcli RELOAD
-  * `nmcli connection reload`
+* After changing a network connection with nmcli RELOAD: `nmcli connection reload`
   * can also restart network manager
     * `systemctl restart NetworkManager`

-* Do not forget to run `systemctl daemon-reload` after editing `/etc/fstab` in recovery mode

-* FIREWALLD
 * when editing firewalld rules with `--permanant` flag need to run:  `firewall-cmd --reload`

+* after changes to partitions either add or remove: `partprobe`

+* when deleting partition: `umount` first

+* no need to restart anything if update: `/etc/hosts`

+### TBD
 * VERIFY FSTAB
     * `findmnt --verify /mountpoint`: RUN EVERYTIME!!!
     * `mount /mountpoint` - uses fstab file